-Investors want to see proof that your idea is in demand and you have the business plan worth investing in.
+Investors want to see proof that your app idea is in demand and you have the business plan worth investing in.
 There is no better way to show this by live product and real data, in case it is a decent idea. 🙂

 So, developing an MVP gives you these proofs leading to the investors’ trust and higher possibilities to raise investments.

-MVP development will help you to see the real demand level and receive feedback from real users which is extremely valuable to create a successful product.
+MVP development will help you to see the real demand level and receive feedback from real users which is extremely valuable to create a successful app.
 Once you released your MVP and started gathering information, further updates and improvements will be made based on the real-world data and not your hypothesis.

 Want to start with MVP development?Contact us

 How to build an MVP: development process step-by-step [checklist by SolveIt]

 As it was mentioned above, MVP is the first step of a product development.
 However, MVP development itself includes consistent stages and milestones.
 Below we describe how to build an MVP and the stages of the MVP development process.
 By following this step-by-step process, you'll not only learn how to build an MVP effectively but also increase your chances of creating a successful product that solves a real problem for your customers.

 The discovery phase is extremely important when considering how to build an MVP, as it helps not to run out of money during app development, eliminate potential risks and find the product-market fit.

 If you think that you can skip the first stage and hire a development partner to start from here to save money or speed up the development process - you can’t.
 Simply put, any professional agency will start every project with the discovery stage.
 Another question is how well and deep it will be performed.

 First of all, in SolveIt we explore the client’s idea.
 At this stage, it’s important to understand what problems the product will solve, and what value should be given to it to obtain greater success.